 Within seven (7) business days of complete execution of this agreement, SWPC will provide written notification to Enron that operation of the Gleason units up to and including 185,000 kW is within normal operating parameters and operation up to and including this level will not invalidate the warranty;

-SWPC agrees that the letter allowing increased power levels up to 185,000 kW can be presented to potential purchasers of the facility;
+SWPC agrees that the letter allowing increased power levels up to 185,000 kW at the Gleason facility can be presented to potential purchasers of the facility;

-SWPC agreesagrees that the Gleason and Wheatland contracts and associated warranties may be assigned to limited liability companies owned in whole or in part by an Enron entity pursuant to the terms and conditions of the Gleason and Wheatland contracts, and that SWPC’s consent to such assignments will not be unreasonably withheld.
-SWPC will honor warranty claims currently outstanding or asserted in the future by the contract assignee, assuming such assignment is in accordance with the terms and conditions of the Gleason and Wheatland contracts;
+SWPC agrees that the Gleason and Wheatland contracts and associated warranties may be assigned to limited liability companies owned in whole or in part by an Enron entity pursuant to the terms and conditions of the Gleason and Wheatland contracts, and that Enron will not be required to maintain an equity position in either of these companies.
+SWPC further acknowledges that the assignment of the contracts and the transfer of equity will not impact any warranties or other provisions of the assigned contracts.

 Enron agrees that SWPC has met Contract noise guarantees at the Gleason, TN facility.
 SWPC and Enron agree to continue their joint efforts in exploring actions to lower the low frequency attenuation from the turbines at the Gleason, TN facility.
-This joint effort will continue for a period of six (6) months after this document has been accepted and agreed to by Enron and SWPC.
+This joint effort will continue through the warranty period as described in the contract.

-SWPC agrees to assist Enron in providing technical information (including copies of the turbine purchase contracts, as edited in the sole discretion of SWPC, and any relevant technical bulletins) to certain third parties for a period of twelve (12) months after the complete execution of this agreement as required for the sale of the facilities.
-This information will be limited to information which is currently available to Enron, is of a technical nature only, and shall be used solely for the purpose contemplated herein.
+SWPC agrees to assist Enron in providing technical information (including copies of the turbine purchase contracts, as edited in the sole discretion of SWPC, and any relevant technical bulletins) to certain third parties for a period of twelve (12) months after the complete execution of this agreement as required for the sale of the Gleason, Wheatland and Brownsville facilities.
+Prior to closing on the sale of each facility, this information will be limited to information which is currently available to Enron, is of a technical nature only, and shall be used solely for the purpose contemplated herein.
 Nothing in this agreement shall require SWPC to disclose information it otherwise wishes to withhold.
-The information will be supplied to no more than three potential buyers.
+The information will be supplied to no more than three potential buyers per facility.
 As a condition of release, the third parties will be required to execute confidentiality agreements furnished by SWPC.

 Enron will issue payment of $1,567,099 to SWPC within ten (10) business days of complete execution of this agreement as settlement of the following: